-- 7.1 Trust will treat all requests for information fairly and without prejudice.
-There will be no consideration given to previous interactions with the requester save for cases of persistent or vexatious requests for information.
-Similarly, no consideration will be given towards the perceived motivations for the request for information. - 7.2 Once a request for information has been received, Trust has 20 working days in which to reply.
-The 20-working day period does not start until a valid request is received, so any period of waiting for a response or clarification will not count towards the period we have to respond. - 7.3 There is also a provision that allows us to 'stop the clock' in any instance where it is necessary to go back to the requester to ask that they clarify something about their request.
-This should not be used as a stalling tactic or as a means of avoiding missing the original 20 working day deadline. - 7.4 If it is determined that a fee should be charged for the provision of the information, it is permitted to 'stop the clock' until the payment has been received. - 7.5 All requests will be passed to the FOI Lead who will review the request, determine whether the information is already published, determine if there are any applicable exemptions on the requested information, determine if there is an applicable fee for providing the information and communicate the result of that review to the requester. - 7.6 In cases where the information is not currently published, no exemption applies, and any charge has been paid, the FOI Lead will contact the relevant Director or Head of Service to ask them to provide the information.
-Once provided the FOI Lead will forward the information to the requester.

-7.7 The FOI Lead will retain a record of all information requests and will arrange for actioned requests to be published on the Association's website
+- 8.1 Trust will treat all requests for information fairly and without prejudice.
+There will be no consideration given to previous interactions with the requester save for cases of persistent requests for information previously provided.
+Similarly, no consideration will be given towards the perceived motivations for the request for information, excepting instances where it is necessary to carry out a public interest test regarding the release of a third party's personal information. - 8.2 Once a request for information has been received, Trust has 20 working days in which to reply.
+The 20-working day period does not start until a valid request is received, so any period of waiting for a response or clarification will not count towards the period we have to respond. - 8.3 There is also a provision that allows us to 'stop the clock' in any instance where it is necessary to go back to the requester to ask that they clarify something about their request.
+This should not be used as a stalling tactic or as a means of avoiding missing the original 20 working day deadline. - 8.4 If it is determined that a fee should be charged for the provision of the information, it is permitted to 'stop the clock' until the payment has been received. - 8.5 All requests will be passed to the DPO who will review the request, determine whether the information is already published, determine if there are any applicable exemptions on the requested information, determine if there is an applicable fee for providing the information and communicate the result of that review to the requester. - 8.6 In cases where the information is not currently published, no exemption or exception applies, and any charge has been paid, the DPO will contact the relevant Director or Head of Service to ask them to provide the information.
+Once provided the DPO will forward the information to the requester. - 8.7 The DPO will retain a record of all information requests in order to complete the quarterly return to the Information Commissioner's Office.

-8. Exemptions
+9. Exemptions

-8.1 There are some exemptions to Freedom of Information legislation, where access to information can be denied.
+9.1 There are some exemptions to Freedom of Information legislation, where access to information can be denied.
 Those exemptions are broken in to two categories: Absolute Exemptions and Qualified Exemptions.
+If any exemption is applied and information withheld, this must be communicated to the requester, providing an explanation of the basis of the decision.